-Conques has its origins, like many of the beautiful villages of France, in pilgrims.
+Conques has its origins, like many of the beautiful villages of France, in ancient pilgrim paths.
 A hermit called Dadon settled here in the 8th century, and soon attracted a group of Benedictine monks to his side.
-One of those 'obtained' the relics of St Foy (pronounced 'fwa') from Agen and brought them to the monastery, where they soon attracted pilgrims due to their apparent ability to cure blindness.
-Soon Conques was a major stop-off point on the pilgrim route to Santiago de Compostela.
+One of those 'obtained' the relics of Sainte Foy (pronounced 'fwa') from Agen and brought them to the monastery, where they soon attracted pilgrims due to their apparent ability to cure blindness.
+Conques was soon a major stop-off point on the pilgrim route to Santiago de Compostela.

 If you are staying the night in Conques during the high season don't miss a night time visit to the Abbey.
 You will be able to walk round the upper levels of the abbey where you have a fantastic view of the Abbey and the carved chapters.
 Organ music accompanies you as you wander round and the windows are illuminated progressively allowing you to really appreciate the work of Pierre Soulages.

-The Saint Foy abbey is officially designated as a UNESCO World Heritage Site as part of the pilgim path to Santiago de Compostela.
+The Sainte-Foy abbey is officially designated as a UNESCO World Heritage Site as part of the pilgim path to Santiago de Compostela.

 The Treasury of Conques

-When you have finished looking around Conques, and the abbey, walk down to the river (there is an asymetric bridge known as the pilgrim's bridge dating back to medieval times which is also a UNESCO World heritage site as part of the pilgrim route), and along the road on the other side of the valley for good views of the whole ensemble.
+When you have finished looking around Conques and the abbey, walk down to the river where there is an asymetric bridge known as the pilgrim's bridge dating back to medieval times which is also a UNESCO World heritage site as part of the pilgrim route, and along the road on the other side of the valley for good views of the whole ensemble.